 Many of these are inexpensive and are easy to find.
 They have other advantages too, like being good for your skin.
 Some will even help to improve your health.

 Of course, there’s no guarantee that any of these drinks will clear your acne up overnight.
 It might also take some trial and error to find the best option for you, as acne can have difference causes and solutions.
-The best approach may simply be to include some of these drinks in your diet regularly.
+The best approach may simply be to include some of these food drinks in your diet regularly.
 Doing so may help to prevent any acne recurrence.
 Combine with these foods for acne, and a daily skin routine for a solid anti-acne regemin.

 In fact, having some of these drinks regularly might stop you from getting acne in the first place.
 They’re also healthy options that tend to taste good.
 What do you have to lose?